-ADHD / Attention- See most recent published guidance on SASC website.
-Assessors may identify patterns of behaviour that would Related Difficulties indicate ADHD / attention -related difficulties as a specific learning difficulty, but students /clients should not be diagnosed with ADHD and information about onward referral to a specialist medical practitioner must be given Maths-Related See most recent published guidance on SASC website: Assessors may identify mathematics and number-relate Difficulties / difficulties but care should be taken in labelling these difficulties.
-Sufficient converging evidence is required to Dyscalculia distinguish between typical and 'normal' mathematical and number difficulties, those associated with dyslexia Attainment Essential Gathering information about areas of attainment is an important component of assessment as it may or may no provide evidence of the impact of a specific learning difficulty on the key skills required in everyday tasks, including study and work activities.
+Dyspraxia / Developmental Coordination Disorder DCD See most recent published guidance on SASC website.
+Assessors should follow the latest recommended protocol for investigating dyspraxia / DCD in adults.
+Visual Difficulties (discomfort and disturbance) See most recent published guidance on SASC website.
+Where there are indicators of visual difficulties (discomfort and disturbance), these must be noted but not diagnosed and the assessor should describe routes to further assessment with a qualified vision practitioner, e.g. optometrist.
+ADHD / Attention-Related Difficulties See most recent published guidance on SASC website.
+Assessors may identify patterns of behaviour that would indicate ADHD / attention -related difficulties as a specific learning difficulty, but students /clients should not be diagnosed with ADHD and information about onward referral to a specialist medical practitioner must be given.
+Maths-Related Difficulties / Dyscalculia See most recent published guidance on SASC website: Assessors may identify mathematics and number-related difficulties but care should be taken in labelling these difficulties.
+Sufficient converging evidence is required to distinguish between typical and 'normal' mathematical and number difficulties, those associated with dyslexia or other specific learning difficulties or developmental conditions, and those arising from dyscalculia.
+Attainment Essential Gathering information about areas of attainment is an important component of assessment as it may or may not provide evidence of the impact of a specific learning difficulty on the key skills required in everyday tasks, including study and work activities.
 For each test / sub-test, describe the individual performance and if relevant and appropriate, relate the performance to the strengths or concerns reported by the individual.
 Relate performance to a level descriptor and assessors may wish to note the standard score achieved in brackets.
 Draw attention to areas of strength as well as difficulty.
-Reading Where appropriate, commentary should cover qualitative analysis of errors (without reference to specific test items) and evidence of strategies being used, for example: whole word recognition, decoding fluency, expression, ability to extract information from text etc. Reading Accuracy Assessment of reading should include a standardised graded, single word reading test.
-Reading Efficiency Timed sight word and timed or untimed non-word reading tasks should be included.
-Reading A standardised test of reading comprehension (silent is preferred) using continuous prose.
-When a silent Comprehension reading comprehension task is used, it is recommended that an oral reading of continuous prose is also include and used for qualitative analysis.
-Spelling A standardised graded single word spelling test.
-Where performance is weak, the report should give a brief qualitative analysis of error type, without reference to specific test items.
+Reading Where appropriate, commentary should cover qualitative analysis of errors (without reference to specific test items), evidence of strategies being used, for example: whole word recognition, decoding fluency, expression, ability to extract information from text etc.